Dream Extreme Oreo Cheesecake

 • Prepare a 10-inch leak-proof springform pan, spraying it with non-stick baking spray and placing a parchment circle on the bottom.
 Grease the sides and top of the parchment paper.
 Set aside.

 • In a large bowl, beat cream cheese for 1 minute.
-Add sugar and flour and mix until thoroughly combined and there are no lumps.
+Add sugar and flour, and mix until thoroughly combined, with no lumps remaining.
 Scrape down the sides of the bowl with a spatula.

-• With the mixer on low, add the eggs to the mixture, one at a time, and beat until just mixed through, careful not to over-beat.
+• With the mixer on low, add the eggs to the mixture one at a time and beat until just incorporated, being careful not to overbeat.
 Scrape down the sides of the bowl with a spatula.

 • Add salt, vanilla extract, and sour cream and beat until combined, stopping to scrape the sides and bottom of the bowl with a spatula.